 When things go well, executors might find themselves feeling proud of the skills they've earned by settling their loved one's affairs.[22]
 Provided with proper information and social support, they are more likely to feel this way.
 As was described in one study, participants held “a wish for information and a centralized agency or allocated 'go to' person, with up to date knowledge, experience, and practices in relation to bereavement, particularly in relation to dealing with the deceased's estate and other practical matters” (p.
 631).[23]

 In exploring the concept of administrative burden, we’re seeing how Cadence fills exactly this gap.
 In mastering various notification and application processes and requirements, Cadence reduces learning costs for our clients.
 In providing information and documents in an accessible, digestible form, Cadence reduces the psychological costs.
-And in providing tailored guidance through the estate settlement process, Cadence minimizes compliance costs that otherwise might require multiple phone calls or office visits.
+In providing tailored guidance through the estate settlement process, Cadence minimizes compliance costs that otherwise might require multiple phone calls or office visits.
+Finally, by providing multiple forms of grief support, families can feel levity from the emotional hurdles associated with settling an estate.
 Leveraging the value of social and informational support, our client care specialists can answer questions, help with hard-to-do tasks or simply lend an ear.
 This blend of compassionate human support and person-centred technology minimizes the administrative burden of death.

 References: [1][2][3][4] Herd, P., & Moynihan, D. P. (2019).
 Administrative burden: Policymaking by other means.
 Russell Sage Foundation.
 [2]Moynihan, D., Herd, P., & Harvey, H. (2015).
 Administrative burden: Learning, psychological, and compliance costs in citizen-state interactions.
 Journal of Public Administration Research and Theory, 25(1), 43–69. https://doi.org/10.1093/jopart/muu009 [3][5][8][15]Corden, A., Hirst, M., & Nice, K. (2010).
 Death of a partner: Financial implications and experience of loss.
 Bereavement Care, 29(1), 23-28. https://doi.org/10.1080/02682621003707423 [4]Baglione, A. N., Girard, M. M., Price, M., Clawson, J., & Shih, P. C. (2018).
 Modern bereavement: A model for Complicated grief in the digital age.
 Conference on Human Factors in Computing Systems - Proceedings, 2018-April, 1–12. https://doi.org/10.1145/3173574.3173990 [6][11][16][17]DiGiacomo, M., Lewis, J., Phillips, J., Nolan, M., & Davidson, P. M. (2015).
 The business of death: a qualitative study of financial concerns of widowed older women.
 BMC Women's Health, 15(1), 36. https://doi.org/10.1186/s12905-015-0194-1 [7][14][22][23]Blackburn, P., & Bulsara, C. (2018).
 “I am tired of having to prove that my husband was dead.”
 Dealing with practical matters in bereavement and the impact on the bereaved.
 Death Studies, 42(10), 627–635. https://doi.org/10.1080/07481187.2017.1415392 [12][18][19][21]Wadey, A. (2013).
 Finding meaning in the bureaucracy of bereavement.
 Bereavement Care, 32(1), 39-43. https://doi.org/10.1080/02682621.2013.779824 [13]Agha, A., Kutney-Lee, A., Kinder, D., Shreve, S., & Keddem, S. (2021).
 “That is care that you just can’t fake!”: Identifying best practices for the care of Vietnam veterans at end of life.
 Journal of Pain and Symptom Management, 61(5), 983–990. https://doi.org/10.1016/j.jpainsymman.2020.09.026 [20]Hartung, S. (2018).
 Your digital undertaker: Exploring death in the digital age in Canada.
 Friesen Press.